 Join me on a trip down a ‘memory lane’ of my favorite writing pieces from over the years.
-Have questions about any of these pieces, my growth as a writer, or want to share any of your own favorite work with me?
-Contact me!
+Have questions about any of these pieces, my growth as a writer, or are you a writer who wants to swap stories?

 Original Fiction: Little Boy Wishes (1995/2011)

-Twenty-five years ago I was newly graduated from college and living back home.
-New neighbors across the street included a little boy of about 4 years old whose innocent and sweet heart inspired me to write a Christmas short story, in homage to O. Henry's 'The Gift of the Magi'.
+Years ago when I was freshly graduated from college and living back home, new neighbors across the street included a little boy of about 4 years old.
+His innocent and sweet heart inspired me to write a Christmas short story, in homage to O. Henry's 'The Gift of the Magi'.
 'Little Boy Wishes' then sat in a drawer until, in 2011, I spotted a tiny paragraph in my local daily newspaper calling for original Christmas fiction submissions, for publication on Christmas Day.
 Weeks later, my original fiction was published in the Christmas Day edition of the Democrat & Chronicle newspaper.